 You do not have to stay at your home resort every time.
 In fact, Disney encourages DVC members to stay at all of its Disney Vacation Club resorts to get a feel for each of them.
 Those who are more flexible with their dates will find that even the most popular properties like Disney’s Polynesian Village Resort or Disney’s Wilderness Lodge often have rooms available with short notice during the off-season.

 DISNEY 101: First Time?
 Here’s How to Plan a Disney Vacation

-Not staying at your home resort is also a great way to save points so you can go to the parks more often.
+Not staying at your home resort may also help you save points.
 For instance, if your home resort is Disney’s Grand Floridian Resort and Spa, where studio rooms start at 16 points for a standard view, you may want to look at booking Disney’s Animal Kingdom Villas – Jambo House, where value accommodations start at 9 points for a studio.

 7. What Happens if You Don’t Use All of Your Allotted DVC Points for the Year?

 There may be some years where you can’t use all of your Disney Vacation Club points.
 Fortunately, that doesn’t mean that you lose them.
 Disney Vacation Club has a rollover program for points where you can bank points that you aren’t going to use this year and access them the following year.
 This is a great option for those who want to save up for a large family trip to Disney or want to book an epic vacation with Disney Cruise Line or Adventures by Disney.

 8. Can You Borrow Disney Vacation Club Points from Future Years?

 Yes, borrowing points with DVC is allowed.
 You can borrow points from the next year’s allotment of points to extend a vacation, book larger accommodations, or book an entirely new vacation.
 Borrowing points can be done online when booking a vacation or on the phone with DVC when booking a vacation.